Tamarindo Fishing Charters

 Sportfishing in Tamarindo, Costa Rica, is home to the world of sport fishing world-class recognition.
-Deep waters of the Pacific Ocean Lady have a large number of species that are sure to challenge you.
+The deep waters of the Pacific Ocean Lady have a large number of species that are sure to challenge you.
 Our selection of boats and captains are professionals Tamarindo Bay that has fished these waters for years for his unforgettable fishing experience.
 If you are a beginner or a seasoned professional, we can meet your needs.
 And, again, Our Team Costa Rica will do everything possible to find others to share the pot to make this experience accessible to all budgets.

 What to expect: —– Fishing Costa Rica Experts Phone 506 8310 8393 firstname.lastname@example.org

 This time of year can be the best Blue and Black Marlin fishing in the world.
 Boats depart 35 minutes south of the calm blue sea.
 It is not uncommon to get two a day Marlin.
 Also, Pez Vela, Dorado (Mahi Mahi), bigeye and yellowfin (up to 250 pounds) to be captured.

 Roosterfish abounds worldwide Great class along the beach as well as small game and fish Skipjacks, mackerel, Spanish mackerel, and Rainbow Runner.
 Near (ten minutes walk) reefs can produce some big fish like Wahoo, Snapper snapper, grouper, tuna, dorado, and maybe a sailboat.

 Full-Day Off Shore